itsjoshuagraves/digitalgarden/content/work-with-me/index.md

 {{< /columns >}}

+I believe in being responsible for what we put into the world, and I bring that principle into every project.

+I value kindness (not niceness), principle-driven thinking, and being curious about everything I do.

-I'm currently writing a book called [“We Need to Talk: How to Have Hard Conversations with Anyone”](https://rosenfeldmedia.com/books/we-need-to-talk-a-survival-guide-for-tough-conversations/) for Rosenfeld Media.
-It’s due out in 2023.
+I also believe in talking things out, even when the conversation is hard, so much so that I wrote a book about it. [“We Need to Talk: How to Have Hard Conversations with Anyone”](https://rosenfeldmedia.com/books/we-need-to-talk-a-survival-guide-for-tough-conversations/) is due for release in 2025 for Rosenfeld Media.

 Talk to me if you want to discuss: